stigkj/chef-apt-cyg/README.md

 Requirements
 ------------

-These are the high level steps to get a Windows machine ready for using chef-cygwin:
+These are the high level steps to get a Windows machine ready for using chef-aptcyg:

 1. Download and install cygwin (obviously)
 2. Install additional packages needed by chef